guoqiao/blog/_posts/2018-05-30-registers-and-clipboard-in-vim.md

     set clipboard=unnamed

 This works on all 3 systems, except that on Linux, you are using the selection clipboard to interact with Vim.
+E.g.: if you copied a line in Vim with `yy`, then you need to use mouse middle click to paste it